luckymvm/react-todo-app/README.md

 #### TodoListItem component

-Used in the todo leaf component for rendering tasks on the page, it also has buttons for completing a task, deleting and changing the importance of a task.
+Used in the todo list component for rendering tasks on the page, it also has buttons for completing a task, deleting and changing the importance of a task.

 #### NewTask component